vaemendis/ubooquity-doc/pages/tutorials/install-on-synology.md

 ![](../../assets/images/install-synology/synology_tutorial_image_05.jpg))
 ![](../../assets/images/install-synology/synology_tutorial_image_04.jpg)

+#### Create shared foled
-4. Create a shared folder titled “Comics”.
+1. Create a shared folder titled “Comics”.
 ![](../../assets/images/install-synology/synology_tutorial_image_09.png)
+1. Upload your comics to the shared folder, using 'file manager' for example

+** note **
+Ubooquity is not doing any management of the files/folder structure: you should pay attention to the way you arrange your comics in the folder as ubooquity will use the folder structure to determine the grouping it useswill display.
+In my setting I use one folder for each serie.

-## Procedure with upstart script
+## _(option 1)_ Procedure with upstart script

 #### Requirement